 While Mr. Ailey’s work speaks to human experience in general, it is rooted in the cultural and historical experience of African Americans.
 “From his roots as a slave,” wrote Mr. Ailey, “the American Negro – sometimes sorrowing, sometimes jubilant but always hopeful – has touched, illuminated, and influenced the most remote preserves of world civilization.
 I and my dance theater celebrate this trembling beauty.”

 About the Allan Gray Family Personal Papers of Alvin Ailey:

 Allan Gray was a long time personal friend of Alvin Ailey.
 When Mr. Ailey passed away in 1989, he entrusted his personal papers to him.
 Mr. Gray played a key role in bringing the Alvin Ailey American Dance Theater to its second home here in Kansas City.
 The materials in the collection are from Mr. Ailey’s studio and office and reflect the dynamic energy of a restless creative mind.

-The collection, which includes Mr. Ailey’s personal notebooks, calendars, and correspondence as well as Mr. Ailey’s book library, newspaper clippings documenting the company’s travels and performances, and other items chronicling Mr. Ailey’s career and the growth of the Alvin Ailey American Dance Theater, is currently being processed.
-When complete, the collection will be made available to scholars, teachers and students, and the general public for research.
+The collection includes Mr. Ailey’s personal notebooks, calendars, and correspondence as well as Mr. Ailey’s book library, newspaper clippings documenting the company’s travels and performances, and other items chronicling Mr. Ailey’s career and the growth of the Alvin Ailey American Dance Theater.
+A finding aid is available for the collection.